 North Boulevard Community Development District is an independent special district that operates under the provisions of Chapter 190, Florida Statutes.
 The District operates under an elected Board of Supervisors, which establishes policy and sets assessment rates.
-For fiscal year 2018, the Developer has agreed to fund the operations of the District.
+Assessment rates for fiscal year 2019 were established to provide for the operations of the District as well as the necessary debt service requirements.